XML RSS

 • PGOO shows how to identify the most pressing problems to solve

-• PGOO introduces the HALO Assessment process - electronic assessment tools that are highly effective, easy to use, systematic and data-based
+• PGOO introduces the ODS_OL Assessment process - an electronic assessment tool that is highly effective, easy to use, systematic and data-based

 • PGOO explains how to produce a better-organized organization